Why optional stopping can be a problem for Bayesians: Handling Optional stopping in the Calibration Sense

 \subsection{Example 0: Rouder's example}

-We start by repeating Rouder's (\citeyear{Rouder2014}) second example, so as to explain his method and re-state his results.
-Suppose a researcher wants to test the null hypothesis $\H_0$ that the mean of a normal distribution is equal to $0$, against the alternative hypothesis $\H_1$ that the mean distributed as a standard normal.
-We take the variance to be $1$, such that the mean under $\H_1$ equals the effect size.
+We start by repeating Rouder's (\citeyear{Rouder2014}) second example, so as to explain his ideas and re-state his results.
+Suppose a researcher wants to test the null hypothesis $\H_0$ that the mean of a normal distribution is equal to $0$, against the alternative hypothesis $\H_1$ that the mean is not $0$: we are really testing whether $\mu=0$ or not.
+In Bayesian statistics, the composite alternative $\H_1: \mu \neq 0$ is incomplete without specifying a prior on $\mu$; like in Rouder's example, we take the prior on the mean to be a standard normal, which is a fairly standard (though by no means the only common) choice \citep{Berger85,BernardoS94}.
+This expresses a belief that small effect sizes are possible (though the prior probability of the mean being {\em exactly\/} 0 is $0$), while a mean as large as $1.0$ is neither typical nor exceedingly rare.
+We take the variance to be $1$, such that the mean equals the effect size.
 We set our prior odds to $1$-to-$1$: This expresses a priori indifference between the hypotheses, or a belief that both hypotheses are really equally probable.
-To see how this performs in practice, we first generate some data from the null hypothesis: $10$ observations from a normal distribution with mean $0$ and variance $1$.
-Now we can observe the data and update our prior beliefs.
-We calculate the posterior odds via Eq.~\eqref{eq: posterior odds, bayes rule} for data $D = (x_1, \ldots, x_n)$:
+To give a first example, suppose we observe $n=10$ observations Now we can observe the data and update our prior beliefs.
+We calculate the posterior odds, in our case equal to the Bayes factor, via Eq.~\eqref{eq: posterior odds, bayes rule} for data $D = (x_1, \ldots, x_n)$:

+where $n$ is the sample size ($10$ in our case), and $\overline{x}$ is the sample mean.
+Suppose we observe posterior odds of $3.5$-to-$1$ in favor of the null. \paragraph{Calibration, Mathematically} As Rouder writes: `If a replicate experiment yielded a posterior odds of $3.5$-to-$1$ in favor of the null, then we expect that the null was $3.5$ times as probable as the alternative to have produced the data.'
+In mathematical language, this can be expressed as